Templates

 </tr>

-The invoice row's template footer just closes the created table:
+The invoice rows template footer simply closes the table created for the rows:

 </table>

-The invoice footer is just one row in the result set and therefore we can define it as one template row-section:
+The invoice footer is a single row in the result set, so we can define it as a single template row-section:

 <table class="inv_rows" style="border-top:none">